-Glenn Kerkhof is Executive Chairman of George Clinical.
+Glenn Kerkhof is Executive Chairman and acting CEO of George Clinical.
 Glenn has over 22 years’ experience in the contract research or drug development industry and joined George Clinical from Chiltern where he was Chief Executive Officer.
 Prior to Chiltern, Glenn served as Vice President, Clinical Services for Charles River Laboratories and as Vice President, Clinical Europe for Inveresk Research.
 In addition, he is also non-executive director of Cell Care Australia Pty.
 Ltd. and Immunoglobal Pty.
 Ltd. He holds a Bachelor of Commerce from Deakin University (Australia) and a Masters of Business Administration from the University of Edinburgh (UK).

 Vlado Perkovic is Executive Director of The George Institute, Australia, Professor of Medicine at UNSW Sydney, and a Staff Specialist in Nephrology at the Royal North Shore Hospital.
 His research focus is in clinical trials and epidemiology, in particular in preventing the progression of kidney disease and its complications.
 He leads several major international clinical trials, serves on the steering committees of several others, and has led the development of George Clinical, the global clinical trials arm of The George Institute.
 He has been involved in developing Australian and global guidelines in kidney disease, cardiovascular risk assessment and blood pressure management.

 Vlado holds a Doctor of Philosophy from the University of Melbourne and completed his undergraduate training at The Royal Melbourne Hospital.
 He is a member of the National Health and Medical Research Council Principal Committee on Research Translation; Chair of the International Society of Nephrology Action for Clinical Trials (ISN-ACT) group; and Fellow of the Royal Australasian College of Physicians and of the American Society of Nephrology.